cenfun/monocart-formatter/packages/formatter/README.md

 # monocart-formatter

-> JS/CSS/HTML/JSON formatter with mapping for both browser and Node.js.
+> JS/CSS/HTML/JSON formatter with mapping for both browser (Web Worker) and Node.js (Worker Threads).

 - Using Web Worker in browser